-Teachers, did you know 1 in 5 of your students will struggle with symptoms of Dyslexia?
+Teachers, did you know that research shows between 5% - 20% of your students will struggle with dyslexia?
 What does it look like in your classroom?
-Here is a list of resources that will assist you in reaching the 1 in 5 in your classroom.
+Here is a list of resources to assist you in reaching students on the dyslexia continuum and struggling readers.

-- IDA has created a guide for teachers entitled Dyslexia in the Classroom: What Every Teacher Needs to Know.
+- International Dyslexia Association (IDA) has created a guide for teachers entitled Dyslexia in the Classroom: What Every Teacher Needs to Know.

 - The Yale Center for Dyslexia and Creativity made a video showing successful dyslexics reflecting back on their schooling.

 - Undiagnosed dyslexia can have devastating effects.
 Ameer Baraka tells his story at the US Senate Committee Hearing on Dyslexia.